-- Improve your personal leadership skills and on giving advice; - Become more open minded by seeing things from new perspectives; - Build more confidence from teaching what you know and strengthen your own knowledge; - Provide value back to CSA-EUR; - Extend your network;
+- Improve your personal leadership and guiding skills. - Become more open-minded by seeing things from new perspectives. - Build more confidence by teaching what you know and strengthening your own knowledge. - Provide value back to CSA-EUR. - Extend your network.

-3. What the Alumni Committee Will Do
+3. What the Alumni Events Committee Will Do

-The Alumni committee will oversee the system from now until our active year ends, which is around June 2023.
-After that you can of course maintain buddies indefinitely (which we hope will happen!).
+The Alumni Events Committee will oversee the system from now until our active year ends, which is around June 2024.
+After that, you can, of course, maintain buddies indefinitely (which we hope will happen!).